The Simple Economics of Approximately Optimal Auctions: Approximation

-\begin{proposition} If for any agent~$i$ and allocation rule $\qalloc_i$, the marginal revenue $\MARGREV(\qalloc_i)$ is at least an $\alpha$ fraction of the optimal revenue $\REV(\qalloc_i)$, then the marginal revenue mechanism in the multi-agent setting is an $\alpha$ approximation to the optimal mechanism. \end{proposition}
+\begin{proposition} If for any agent~$i$ and allocation constraint $\calloc_i$, the marginal revenue $\MargRev{\calloc_i}$ is at least an $\alpha$ approximation to the optimal revenue $\calloc_i$, then the marginal revenue mechanism in the multi-agent setting is an $\alpha$ approximation to the optimal mechanism. \end{proposition}